Fumnanya92/Darey.io_Projects/Linux_project/Linux_shellscrpting.md

-# Bash script for Generating a Multiplication Table
+dplea# Bash script for Generating a Multiplication Table

 ### User input for number:
 The script must first ask the user to input a number for which the multiplication table is to be generated